Nightjar LogoSign in

 Use broad categories instead.
 "20s," "middle-aged," "senior."
 Combine with contextual cues.
 "Middle-aged woman with confidence" gives the AI more to work with than a bare number.

-For reliable results, upload a reference image of a model in your target age range.
-The AI will match those visual characteristics rather than guessing at what an age label means.
+For more reliable results, build a Fashion Model from reference Assets in your target age range.
+The system will match those visual characteristics rather than interpreting an age label.

 See our guide on changing model age in product photos for step-by-step instructions.